America’s Cup practice racing abandoned again

-The second tranch of scheduled America’s Cup racing on Monday in New Zealand was abandoned due to the lack of a decent breeze on Auckland Harbour.
+The second tranch of scheduled America’s Cup racing on Monday in New Zealand was eventually abandoned due to the lack of a decent breeze on Auckland Harbour.

-The British INEOS Team UK were due to return to official practice racing against Emirates Team New Zealand (ETNZ) but light wind conditions meant that the session was cancelled.
+The British INEOS Team UK were due to return to official practice racing against Emirates Team New Zealand (ETNZ) but light wind conditions meant that the first race was abandoned after the time limit ran out.

+A second race was attempted, but again the British boat was unable to foil in the light breeze at the start and ETNZ , who were able to foil, sailed away to complete the course.

 Ben Ainslie and his team now have just the Tuesday official practice session left to test their second AC75 against the Kiwi defender before the first racing for the ACWS/Christmas race starts on Thursday, 17 December.